gptdialogues/chatgpt-output-conversion/README.md

 ```

 - `<json_filename>`: The JSON file containing the conversation data.
-- `<output_file>`: (Optional) The directory where Markdown files will be saved; defaults to the current directory with summarized titles given by ChatGPT.
+- `<output_file>`: (Optional) The directory where Markdown files will be saved; defaults to the current directory with summarized titles given by ChatGPT, and also supports Japanese summarized titles.

 ### 2. `merge_json.py`